caprice-j/ggbash/README.md

 ### 2. Precedence

 Even if an unique identification is not possible, `ggbash` anyway tries to execute its best guess instead of bluntly returning an error.
-Everything in `ggbash` is designed to achieve least expected keystrokes.
+Everything in `ggbash` is designed to achieve the least possible expected keystrokes.

 For example, if the input is `p Sepal.W Sepal.L c=Sp`, `p` ambiguously matches four different geoms, `geom_point`, `geom_path`, `geom_polygon`, and `geom_pointrange`.
 Among these geoms, `ggbash` determines the geom to use according to the above predefined order of precedence (the first one, `geom_point`, is selected in this example).